10 Powerful Health Benefits of Curry Leaves (Karivepaku) You Shouldn’t Ignore

 7. Boosts Immunity and Fights Infections

-With antibacterial, antifungal, and anti-inflammatory properties, curry leaves help protect the body from common infections like cold, sore throat, and skin rashes.
+Thanks to their antibacterial, antifungal, and anti-inflammatory properties, curry leaves help protect against common infections such as cold, sore throat, and skin infections.

-- Mix crushed curry leaves with honey for cold and cough relief
+- Mix crushed curry leaves with honey and consume for relief from cold and cough.

-- Apply paste on minor wounds and insect bites
+- Apply curry leaf paste on minor wounds and insect bites to prevent infection and promote healing.

 8. Supports Eye Health